 She being the seasoned army wife personifies strength, grace and beauty for me.
 She’s taught me some valuable lessons in life.
 For I realize my choices in life have greatly been influenced from her.
 She made me realize the importance of a clear conscience.
 I pray for happiness, peace and contentment the way she does, choosing to sideline every other petty or materialistic thing.
 She’s taught me to analyze a situation from multiple perspectives and then take a step forward.
 She’s always ingrained this sense of patience in me.
 Life is a series of impossibilities, coincidences and events.
 And we have no control over these.
 So take life as it comes and try and have no regrets.
 She’s taught me to value my self respect more than anything else in life.
 As a woman, these are the contents of the rulebook according to which I live my life.
 The ideals I would take to my deathbed.

 Today, I was thinking about how a person seeps into your very existense and how exactly does it happen that you cannot imagine your life without that person.
 That person turns into a habit and even if you don’t get to see them often, you are content with the fact that they are there somewhere.
-And thinking about my grandmommy in that context, I became very emotional; fighting tears.
+And thinking about my grandmommy in that context, I became very emotional.
 The very thought of her not being around at some point in my life in the future disturbs me a great deal.
-I don’t want to think about it, but I do.
-Witnessing the death of my Dadi had a profound effect on me.
-I realized you never come to terms with the loss as great as that.
-It leaves a permanent void in your life, which torments you to no end.
-You turn inconsolable.
+I don’t want to think about it, but I do at times.
 Maybe it is this fear that compels me to do silly things.
-I make her write her life stories, take candid pictures of her whenever I have the opportunity to and record her voice relentlessly.
+I take candid pictures of her whenever I have the opportunity to and record her voice telling old tales.
 I bear hug her like there’s no tomorrow.
-She asks me with that puzzled expression if everything is alright, and I beam with an extra effort, for I don’t want to voice the unknown fear.
-It takes great courage on my part to even write about this and my throat feels heavy for some reason right now.

 But, anyway, shoving this rather black thought at the back of my mind, I have to remind myself that it’s her birthday.
 I have already given her all the possible gifts I could think of all these years and written heavily emotional letters, which gave us silly moments as a grandmommy granddaughter duo.
 So, this time around, I have decided to give her a rather weird note.
 I have learnt Urdu recently, which thankfully, both my grandparents are proficient in.
 So, I’ll surprise them with this rather funny quatrain.